Kenkron/normals_from_shading/readme.md

     normals_from_shading [filename...]

-Note that the output files will be in linear colorspace, not sRGB.
+The output will be stored in normal_map.png, and will be in linear colorspace, not sRGB.

 Methodology
 -----------